 I am now a happily married 32 years old woman and from the day I have known to utter words, there has not been a single day, I recollect haven’t spoken to this friend of mine.
 I don’t know till now if what we talk is necessary or not, but we just TALK even if it is for the heck of it.

 But times have changed and with a lot happening here and there, my friend suffered a cerebral stroke 2 years back.
-Maybe it was her habit of praying hard every day for others, that saved her or is it because I needed a special friend for me all the time, life was beautiful to give her and me, a second chance.
-She is now 60 years old and has gracefully recovered, but due to the stroke she tends to forget every now and then, follows less of what we chat and is too sentimental to stop herself from crying or sliding down the slope of depression.
+Maybe it was her habit of praying hard every day for others, that saved her or is it because I needed a special friend for me all the time, that life was gracious enough to give her and me, a second chance.
+She is now 60 and has thankfully recovered, but the stroke makes her forget little things every now and then, and she follows less of what we chat besides being too sentimental or sliding down the slope of depression so very easily.

 While she still does her best to cope up with me, I do miss what we had before her illness.
-And on the other hand, I also undoubtedly cherish what I still have now, with her.
+But on the other hand, I also undoubtedly cherish what I still have with her, now.
 It feels so precious that it threatens me to believe, what would I be without her.

-But, now as we have switched roles again and even though I am the daughter, I now somehow, unknowingly have started to play the role her mother.
-It’s me who now do most part of scolding, motivating, or trying to guide her and whatever else I can do from wherever I am.
+But, now as we have switched roles again and even though I am the daughter, I now somehow, unknowingly I have started to play the role of a mother to her.
+It’s me who now takes the lead when it comes to some of the scoldings or the motivational stuff, trying to guide her and whatever else I can do from wherever I am.
 For this is the woman, who always put me ahead of her and hugely made that difference in my life.

 “Because of you I laugh a little harder, cry a little less and smile a lot more”